angularify/view/README.md

 Contribute
 ============

-  * Fork main viewjs repository (https://github.com/0xAX/view.js).
+  * Fork main View repository (https://github.com/0xAX/view).
-  * Make your changes in your clone of view.js.
+  * Make your changes in your clone of view.
   * Test it.
   * Send pull request.